What does borderline personality disorder look like?

 There is no medication that successfully treats the condition, although they may help reduce some specific symptoms, such as intense anxiety.
 Evidence-based models of psychotherapy are the treatment of choice.
 Dialectical behavioral therapy operates from the assumption that those with borderline personality disorder lack skills necessary to tolerate intense emotions or thoughts.

-Transference-focused psychotherapy emphasizes the observation and interpretation of patient behavior in the relationship with the therapist to help identify unrecognized internal states and integrate them into a more coherent sense of self.
+Transference-focused psychotherapy emphasizes the observation and interpretation of patient behavior in the relationship with the therapist to help identify unrecognized or distorted internal emotional states that are activated in relations with others and then to integrate them into a more coherent sense of self that includes emotional balance.

 Mentalization-based therapy similarly helps individuals recognize their mental states and be aware of them in their relations with others.